scunning1987/hls_webvtt_segmenter/README.md

 5. For runtime, select: Python 3.8
 6. Select **Create function**
 7. In the code block section, paste the contents of the script copied/downloaded from above
-8. Import the Zip!
-9. Go to the Configuration tab, then General configuration.
+8. Go to the Configuration tab, then General configuration.
 Select the **Edit** button and change the timeout value to 30 seconds and Save
-10. Next, go to Permissions, under Execution role, select the Role hyperlink for the IAM role that was created with this Lambda function
+9. Next, go to Permissions, under Execution role, select the Role hyperlink for the IAM role that was created with this Lambda function

 *Note; this will open a new tab in your browser to the IAM Console...*

-**For this exercise, we'll give the AWS Lambda function full access to your S3 bucket, as the function needs to READ the DASH manifest, as well as WRITE/PUT an updated manifest back to S3.
+**For this exercise, we'll give the AWS Lambda function full access to your S3 bucket, as the function needs to READ the HLS manifest, as well as WRITE/PUT an updated manifest back to S3.
 The access can be further restricted with a tighter policy.
 See the [AWS policy generator](https://awspolicygen.s3.amazonaws.com/policygen.html) to build a more restricted policy**

 11. In the role Summary, under the Permissions tab select **Add inline policy**
 12. In the Create policy wizard, select the JSON tab, then paste the below contents into the code block. **Replace "mybucket" with the name of your S3 buckeet**